Rural People with Disabilities

 How many people with disabilities live in rural areas?

-The rural population of people with disabilities will vary depending on how you define disability and how you define rural.
-According to the U.S. Census Bureau's 2009-2011 American Community Survey 3-Year Estimates nearly 10 million people in the U.S. civilian noninstitutionalized population have disabilities.
+According to the U.S. Census Bureau's 2011-2013 American Community Survey 5-Year Estimates more than 8.6 million people in the U.S. rural, civilian noninstitutionalized population have disabilities.

 What is independent living?

 Independent living is the belief that people with disabilities should have the same civil rights, options, and control over choices in their own lives as people without disabilities.
 This approach focuses on changing society and communities so they better meet the needs of the people who live there.
 The independent living movement puts decision making in the hands of the individual, rather than a medical or service provider.

 For more information about independent living, you may want to contact the National Council on Independent Living and the Association of Programs for Rural Independent Living.
 To find an independent living center in your state, please see the Independent Living Research Utilization's Directory of Centers and State Independent Living Councils.

 What is the Medicaid Home and Community-Based Services Waiver Program?